Cambuslang Rangers F.C.: First Scottish Junior Cup (1933–1959)

 The club would win their first Scottish Junior Cup in the 1937–38 season.
 They had previously reached the final twice before, finishing runners up in 1919–20 and 1926–27.
-This time though it would be Cambuslang who would lift the trophy after two goals from Taylor and another from McGhie secured a 3–2 win over Benburb FC in front of a crowd of 28,000.
+But this time though, it would be Cambuslang who would lift the trophy after two goals from Taylor and McGhie secured a 3–2 win over Benburb FC in front of a crowd of 28,000.

-The Glasgow Junior Cup was lifted once again in the 1946–47 season.

 Dominance (1959–1974)

 The 1959–60 season would set the foundations for a spell of dominance in the Junior game as Cambuslang Rangers beat Thorniewood United 2–0 to win the West Of Scotland Cup.

 In the 1960–61 season, Cambuslang lost in the finals of five different competitions, including the West of Scotland Cup and the Scottish Junior Cup.

 The club would again lift the Glasgow Junior Cup in 1963–64, doing the same again in two consecutive seasons between 1965 and 1967 before the club achieved four more Scottish Junior Cup triumphs in the space of just six years.
 The first of these ended a 31-year wait, having lost in three previous finals during that time (1944–45, 1960–61 and 1963–64).
-Cambuslang Rangers would face Kirkintilloch Rob Roy in the 1968–69 final, with a single goal from Keith Nelson being enough to separate the sides and give Cambuslang their second Scottish Junior Cup.
+Cambuslang Rangers would face Kirkintilloch Rob Roy in the 1968–69 final, with a single goal from Keith Nelson being enough to give Cambuslang their second Scottish Junior Cup.
 This achievement proceeded two consecutive Central League Cups (in 1968–69 and 1969–70), four Central League titles in a row (1970 to 1974) and the Central Sectional League Cup in the 1970–71 season.

 There was also three further Scottish Junior Cups won between 1970 and 1974 taking the club's tally to five.
 The club would beat Newtongrange Star 2–1 in 1971 before repeating the achievement, this time overcoming Bonnyrigg Rose 3–2 after goals from Cummings, McCallum and Brown.
 Cambuslang's string of trophies only split by a single defeat in the 1972–73 final second replay by the hands of Irvine Meadow, losing by 1–0 after the previous two matches were drawn 2–2 and 3–3.
 However, despite the setback Cambuslang Rangers completed the Junior Cup dominance in the following season, defeating Linlithgow Rose 3–1 with Cummings again getting on the scoresheet twice and Morrison also bagging a goal to complete The Lang's Scottish Junior Cup triumphs to date.